-Best compact espresso machine
+Best compact espresso machines

-Laura Fenton, a journalist and the author or The Little Book of Living Small, recommends this espresso maker, which “has a slim profile and makes great coffee.”
+Laura Fenton, a journalist and the author of The Little Book of Living Small, recommends this espresso maker, which “has a slim profile and makes great coffee.”
 Although it’s “technically full-sized,” she says, it weighs only 9 pounds — compare that to the 23-pound Breville the Barista (our pick for the best-rated espresso machine on Amazon) — and has a smaller footprint.

 Best compact drip coffee maker

 We’ve written about the Aeropress before, as a great, space-saving way to make coffee.
-Travel writer Andrew Parks packs his up in his suitcase for trips, and deputy editor Maxine Builder uses one for camping.
+Travel writer Andrew Parks packs his up in his suitcase for trips, and Strategist editor Maxine Builder uses one for camping.
 Chee is also a fan: “It’s durable and affordable,” he says.
 “It also comes with a travel mug with a lid, suitable for on-the-go morning coffee.”